Sidereal time: Comparison to solar time

-Precession effects
+Effects of precession

-Earth's rotation is not a simple rotation around an axis that would always remain parallel to itself.
-Earth's rotational axis itself rotates about a second axis, orthogonal to Earth's orbit, taking about 25,800 years to perform a complete rotation.
-This phenomenon is called the precession of the equinoxes.
+Earth's rotation is not a simple rotation around an axis that remains always parallel to itself.
+Earth's rotational axis itself rotates about a second axis, orthogonal to the plane of Earth's orbit, taking about 25,800 years to perform a complete rotation.
+This phenomenon is termed the precession of the equinoxes.
 Because of this precession, the stars appear to move around Earth in a manner more complicated than a simple constant rotation.

-For this reason, to simplify the description of Earth's orientation in astronomy and geodesy, it was conventional to chart the positions of the stars in the sky according to right ascension and declination, which are based on a frame that follows Earth's precession, and to keep track of Earth's rotation, through sidereal time, relative to this frame as well.
-In this reference frame, Earth's rotation is close to constant, but the stars appear to rotate slowly with a period of about 25,800 years.
-It is also in this reference frame that the tropical year, the year related to Earth's seasons, represents one orbit of Earth around the Sun.
-The precise definition of a sidereal day is the time taken for one rotation of Earth in this precessing reference frame.
+For this reason, to simplify the description of Earth's orientation in astronomy and geodesy, it was conventional to chart the positions of the stars in the sky according to right ascension and declination, which are based on a frame of reference that follows Earth's precession, and to keep track of Earth's rotation, through sidereal time, relative to this frame as well.
+(The conventional reference frame, for purposes of star catalogues, was replaced in 1998 with the International Celestial Reference Frame, which is fixed with respect to extra-galactic radio sources.
+Because of the great distances, these sources have no appreciable proper motion.)
+In this frame of reference, Earth's rotation is close to constant, but the stars appear to rotate slowly with a period of about 25,800 years.
+It is also in this frame of reference that the tropical year (or solar year), the year related to Earth's seasons, represents one orbit of Earth around the Sun.
+The precise definition of a sidereal day is the time taken for one rotation of Earth in this precessing frame of reference.

 Modern definitions

-In the past, time was measured by observing stars with instruments such as photographic zenith tubes and Danjon astrolabes, and the passage of stars across defined lines would be timed with the observatory clock.
+During the past, time was measured by observing stars with instruments such as photographic zenith tubes and Danjon astrolabes, and the passage of stars across defined lines would be timed with the observatory clock.
 Then, using the right ascension of the stars from a star catalog, the time when the star should have passed through the meridian of the observatory was computed, and a correction to the time kept by the observatory clock was computed.
 Sidereal time was defined such that the March equinox would transit the meridian of the observatory at 0 hours local sidereal time.

-Beginning in the 1970s, the radio astronomy methods very long baseline interferometry (VLBI) and pulsar timing overtook optical instruments for the most precise astrometry.
-This led to the determination of UT1 (mean solar time at 0° longitude) using VLBI, a new measure of the Earth Rotation Angle, and new definitions of sidereal time.
-These changes were put into practice on 1 January 2003.
+Beginning during the 1970s, the radio astronomy methods very-long-baseline interferometry (VLBI) and pulsar timing overtook optical instruments for the most precise astrometry.
+This resulted in the determination of UT1 (mean solar time at 0° longitude) using VLBI, a new measure of the Earth Rotation Angle, and new definitions of sidereal time.
+These changes became effective 1 January 2003.